 BATHROOMS – again, this is the biggest first impression room and most frequently neglected.

 De-clutter messes (coat racks, lost and found, closets, kitchen, etc.)

-Replace burned out light bulbs.
+Replace burned-out light bulbs.

 Fix stuff that’s broken. (like that faucet handle in the bathroom that’s been broken for 2 years)

-Clean up all the seating – like envelopes, old bulletins shoved into the chair pocket or chair rack.
+Clean up all the seating – like envelopes, and old bulletins shoved into the chair pocket or chair rack.

-Freshen up the rows – full tissue boxes everywhere just in case your message really hits home 😉
+Freshen up the rows – full tissue boxes everywhere, just in case your message really hits home 😉

 Bulletin boards that have flyers about an event 7 months ago.

 Clean the carpets (no, don’t wait until after the services.
 Do it BEFORE all your services)